codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 }
 ```

-Getting back on to lazy sequences, the problem could be solved in Clojure an interesting way by using `(range)`:
+Swerving back to lazy evaluation, the problem could be solved in Clojure in an interesting way by using `(range)`:

 ```clojure
 (map (fn [i number] (format "%d: %s" i number))